UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_13.md

 def exponent_a_list(numerical_list, exponent=2):

     for element in numerical_list:
-        if not element >= 0:
+       if element < 0:
            raise Exception("The elements in numerical_list must all be positive values")

     new_exponent_list = list()
     for number in numerical_list: